I have a new Studio Slim 540S which I have upgrade to Windows 7.

 If anyone has any insite into either, I'd love to hear.

-Dell Data Safe is an online backup subscription service that you have to pay for after the trial runs out.
+Dell Data Safe <ADMIN NOTE: Broken link has been removed / replaced from this post by Dell> is an online backup subscription service that you have to pay for after the trial runs out.
 You don't use that to burn a system recovery disk.
 To make a system recovery disk, type Backup and Restore in the Start box, start Backup and then select Create a system repair disk.
 Follow the directions.
 This makes a bootable dvd for recovery.